 StaMPS (Stanford Method for Persistent Scatterers) is a software package that implements an InSAR persistent scatterer (PS) method developed to work even in terrains devoid of man-made structures and/or undergoing non-steady deformation.
 StaMPS/MTI (Multi-Temporal InSAR) is an extended version of StaMPS that also includes a small baseline method and a combined multi-temporal InSAR method.
-The original development of StaMPS was undertaken at Stanford University, but subsequent development of StaMPS and StaMPS/MTI has taken place at the University of Iceland and Delft University of Technology.
+The original development of StaMPS was undertaken at Stanford University, but subsequent development of StaMPS and StaMPS/MTI has taken place at the University of Iceland, Delft University of Technology, and the University of Leeds.
+There are also contributions from users of the package based at other institutions.

 This manual provides a guide to running StaMPS/MTI, but does not explain all the processing.
-For some details on the inner workings, see Hooper [2008]; Hooper et al. [2007]; Hooper and Zebker [2007]; Hooper et al. [2004]; Hooper [2006].
+For some details on the inner workings, see Hooper [2010, 2008]; Hooper et al. [2007, 2004]; Hooper [2006].

-A user group is also maintained at http://groups-beta.google.com/group/mainsar.
+A user group is also maintained at http://groups.google.com/group/mainsar.
 If you have a query, check the discussion threads there and, if not resolved, submit your question to the group.

 There are two pre-processing steps before getting to the PS/MTI processing proper.
 The first is to focus the raw data (if required), and the second is to form interferograms from single-look complex (SLC) images.
 ROI_PAC is used for the focusing and Doris for interferogram formation.
-If starting with CEOS format SLC images, rather than raw data, the focusing step is skipped and the images are imported directly into Doris.
-Currently, support is provided for processing ERS, Envisat or ALOS data, if starting with raw data, and for ERS, Envisat or RADARSAT-1 data, if starting with CEOS SLCs.
+If starting with SLC images, rather than raw data, the focusing step is skipped and the images are imported directly into Doris.
+Currently, support is provided for processing ERS, Envisat and ALOS data, if starting with raw data, and for ERS, Envisat, RADARSAT-1/2, TerraSAR-X and COSMO-SkyMed data, if starting with SLCs.